Mission: AcadeMY

 We partner with parents in the joyful pursuit of an excellent education for the next generation by providing an avenue for families of MBC to lock arms and shoulder the load together.
 Through midweek gatherings, parents can serve together, working toward the common goal of quality, biblical education.

-• Our parent integration model allows parents to be active and hands-on in the ministry as they volunteer for various serving roles.
+Our parent integration model allows parents to be active and hands-on in the ministry as they volunteer for various serving roles.
 Whether it be teaching, set-up/tear-down, cleaning, or any number of other opportunities, parents are encouraged to offer their time and skills for the betterment of the ministry.

 Our Mission

-• Bible (Bible book studies, Systematic Theology, etc.)
+Bible (Bible book studies, Systematic Theology, etc.)

-• Science (Biology, Chemistry, Earth Science, Physics, etc.)
+Science (Biology, Chemistry, Earth Science, Physics, etc.)

-• History & Geography (Ancient, Medieval, Modern, etc. through Story of the World)
+History & Geography (Ancient, Medieval, Modern, etc.)

 Electives to be offered as part of the afternoon program may include, but are not limited to, the following:

-• Writing Workshop w/ The Institute for Excellence in Writing (IEW)
+Writing Workshop w/ The Institute for Excellence in Writing (IEW)

-• Physical Education (P.E.)
+Physical Education (100-Mile Club)

 Registration Information